IconicPlushStarss/contractors-black-ops-2-vr-codz/README.md

 ## How to Use
 1. Go to the **Releases** tab and download the `.rar` file.
 2. Extract the file and drag it into your Contractors Modkit content folder via File Explorer.
-3. Refer to the official documentation created by ***Anony*** in the official CoDz Discord (not the BO2 CoDz one), which can be found at: [https://discord.gg/Hq8KgvHW7f](https://discord.gg/Hq8KgvHW7f).
+3. Refer to the official documentation created by ***Anony*** in the official CoDz Discord (not the BO2 CoDz Discord), which can be found at: [https://discord.gg/Hq8KgvHW7f](https://discord.gg/Hq8KgvHW7f).
+4. I also have my own doumentation within the same discord for BO2 modkit features.
 ---

 ## Credits